yuenm18/bind-ui/README.md

 ![Screenshot of Home Page](images/home-page.jpg)

 **Notes:**
-1. Currently firebase is used for storing user credentials.
+1. It's best to start with a fresh zone file since the parser is not very sophisticated.
-2. It's best to start with a fresh zone file since the parser is not very sophisticated.
+2. A firebase account is needed for storing user credentials.

 ## Installation